VinayHajare/GoLite/README.md

   - Functions with variadic parameters (e.g., `func sum(nums ...int)`).

 ### 3. Semantic Analysis
-- **Type Checking**:
-  - Ensure types are used correctly (e.g., no assigning a string to an int).
-- **Symbol Table**:
-  - Track variables, functions, and types for scope resolution.
 - **Package Management**:
   - Handle imports and package-level declarations.